 2. Inventory the Expectations of Employees, Management and Executives.
 Job security will most likely on the minds of middle management and workers.
 Executive compensation parity will on the mind of many.

 4. Inventory the Cultures and Policies of each Company.
 Varying levels of formality can prove to be an Achilles heel if not addressed.
-Also, words used by both organizations may have taken on different meanings.
+Also, words used by both recently merged organizations may have taken on different meanings.
 Each organization must give a little in the area of policy.
 Don’t be married to the past and, the “This is how we’ve always done it.”
 With DalmerChrysler, the German’s beer breaks have been interesting for the Americans to accept.
 While the Germans have difficulty with the casual atmosphere of the Americans.
 Look at where Chrysler is today…

 5. Decide where Circles of Interest, Expectations and Inventories from above overlap, and where they do not.
 The more the circles of interest from each faction overlap, the more reason each has to make the marriage work.
 This was a problem with the failed merger of Price/Costco in the mid-nineties.